-Prerequisite: ENG-50 or ENG-80 or qualifying placement level Limitation on enrollment: Enrollment in the Honors Program academic writing.
+Prerequisite: ENG-50 or ENG-80 or qualifying placement level Limitation on enrollment: Enrollment in the Honors Program Description: Emphasizes and develops skills in critical reading and academic writing.
+Reading and writing assignments include expoacademic writing.
 Reading and writing assignments include exposition, argumentation, and academic research.
 Students will produce a minimum of 10,000 words of instructor-evaluated writing.
 This Honors course offers an enriched experience for accelerated students through limited class size; seminar format; focus on primary texts; and application of higher level critical thinking skills.
 Students may not receive credit for both ENG-1A and ENG-1AH.
 Classroom instruction integrates writing lab activities.
 72 hours lecture and 18 hours laboratory.
 (TBA option)